 What Is Excess Inventory?

 Excess inventories are those products that are still in your storage room and are considered surplus.
 They are the excess of what you need to satisfy the demands of your customers.
 Since there is more supply than demand, we can view it as some kind of inventory mismanagement.
 Some factors affecting excess inventories are inaccurate projections, overbuying, a bad economy, and canceled orders.
 A lot of variables can affect how you manage your inventories.
+Learn more about the advantages and disadvantages of excess inventory.

 Disadvantages of Excess Inventories